ijsf/wer.si/README.md

 To get started:

-1. Update your synthesizer's firmware.
-Program your own ([github.com/ijsf/wersi-mk1-ex20-re](https://github.com/ijsf/wersi-mk1-ex20-re)) or order one on [Tindie](https://www.tindie.com/products/uy725ad/wersi-mk1ex20-synthesizer-eeproms/) (availability may be limited).
+1. Update your synthesizer's firmware, e.g. by programming your own ([github.com/ijsf/wersi-mk1-ex20-re](https://github.com/ijsf/wersi-mk1-ex20-re)).
 2. Power on your synthesizer and hook it up to your computer using a MIDI interface.
 3. Make sure you have a compatible browser on your computer capable of WebMIDI (e.g. the latest Chrome or Chromium-based browser with default settings should work).
 4. Use your web browser to browse to the web editor at [https://ijsf.github.io/wersi-mk1-editor](https://ijsf.github.io/wersi-mk1-editor).
 Follow the instructions and it should start communicating with your synthesizer.